top of page

 Strengthening Relationships

-Use the period following a crisis to engage with stakeholders and strengthen relationships.
-Thank them for their patience and support, demonstrating how the organization has learned from the experience.
+Follow up with stakeholders.
+Thank them for patience and support.
+Show how the organization learned from the experience.

 Conclusion